- Opt to trek the 1-Day Inca Trail, an excellent option for those wanting to experience trekking in Peru, but don’t want to do the full four days.

-- A trip through Peru wouldn't be complete without a visit to the Sacred Valley and Machu Picchu.
-Enjoy a guided tour around the ruins as well as plenty of free time to discover it on your own
+- A trip through Peru wouldn't be complete without a visit to Machu Picchu.
+Let a scenic train do the climbing for you, then enjoy a guided tour around the world-famous ruins.

 Best of Peru, Argentina & Brazil